 - Optional Cassava Mash* or cauliflower purée/rice (cassava can affect some with oxalate issues) to serve stew on top of; *see recipe Notes below for recipe

-- Into the Instant Pot insert, place: meat, water, tamarind, zucchini, apple, turnip, rutabaga, ginger, garlic and sea salt.
+- Into the Instant Pot insert, place: meat, water, tamarind, zucchini, onions, apple, turnip, rutabaga, ginger, garlic and sea salt.
 (If you have the 6 quart and run out of room, save some of your chopped veggies for another meal.)
 Seal lid.
 Make sure the rubber ring is in place and the steam valve is closed.
 Select "Stew" button.
 Press the "+" button to increase time to 40 minutes.

 - Do a QPR or allow pressure to release naturally, whichever you prefer.
 I like to do a QPR for this recipe, so the broth is still very hot and simmering, which makes it easy to add the tapioca slurry, which thickens the stew.